iotaledger/hornet/documentation/docs/getting_started/using_docker.md

 2. Add your neighbors addresses to the `peering.json` file.

-The Docker image runs under "user" with user id 65532 and group id 65532.
+The Docker image runs under user with user id 65532 and group id 65532.
 To make sure there are no permission issues, you will need to:

 1. Create the directory for the database by running the following command: